StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Multi-Mouse

-### For Batocera v35 or later with RetroArch

 # Get Ready Player One!

-## Take full control over your trackballs, spinners and other pointing devices
+## For Batocera v35 or later with RetroArch

 🐭👾🖲️ MM 1.0.2 now available!

 MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device.
 Supports any combination of spinners trackball, mouse or trackpads.
 We made Multi-Mouse, so you can just play.
 Requires no editing.
 MM is designed to configure itself as one device.